jclawson0602/Group_1_Project_3/README.md

 File Organization in our GitHub Repository
 --
-- Project_3_Yelp_CSVs Folder: The CSV files of the data gathered from Yelp including DataFrames from Chicago, Los Angeles
+- Project_3_Yelp_CSVs Folder: The CSV files of the data gathered from Yelp.
+Cleaned and structured.
+- "project_3_joel_foursquare" Folder:
+- "selenas

+The rest of the files outside of our project folders include our powerpoint presentation, our Entity Relationship Diagram (ERD), and relevant